The Last Blade Soundtrack (Neo Geo CD)

 The Metal Slug soundtrack – or at least one half of it – is a prime example of how to work with musical stereotypes that so often turn tedious but, in the right hands, can trigger boundless excitement.
 Metal Slug’s composers rely on the kind of militaristic sounds you would expect for this kind of game: tense snare drum rolls, unceasing orchestral hits, belligerent brass fanfares, dramatic string melodies, all joining forces to throw gamers right into the midst of combat.

 What’s different about Metal Slug is the staggering amount of ideas that the composers churn out, how fluidly the densely arranged compositions transition from one breathlessly exciting section to the next every few seconds.
 During these moments, Metal Slug is nothing less than one of the best orchestral action game scores of the 1990s.
 Its almost relentless bombast never falls flat, thanks to the sheer musical depth of these compositions.
 A piece like “Assault Theme (Stage 3)” – powered by eerie choir and syncopated hand percussion layers – is an absolute beast of a track, exhilarating and almost exhausting thanks to its constant, hammering tension and raging spectacle.
-“Main Theme from Metal Slug (Stage 1)” and “Final Attack (Stage 6)” also brim with energy, their single-minded focus empowering listeners as few other games can.
+“Main Theme from Metal Slug (Stage 1)” and “Final Attack (Stage 6)” also brim with energy, their single-minded focus empowering gamers as few other titles can.

 But that’s only one facet of the soundtrack.
 The other side of the coin is announced by an unexpected but well-integrated saxophone solo on “Main Theme from Metal Slug (Stage 1)”.
 Half of the Metal Slug level tracks switch gears to a jazz-hard rock fusion approach that’s executed just as skilfully as the orchestral cues.
 Take the rhythmically tricky guitar and piano lines on “Inner Station (Stage 2)” before the track segues into soaring leads traded between guitar and trumpet.
-It’s no surprise that these rocking pieces feature impressively fully-fledged instrumental soli, but the impression of hearing an actual band performing is also created by less showy elements.
+It’s no surprise that these rocking pieces feature impressively fully-fledged soli, but the impression of hearing an actual band performing is also created by less showy elements.
 For example, listen to finer details like the drums on “Gerhardt City (Stage 5)”, which sound improvisatory and loose enough to feel like the real thing.
-Last but not least, these jazz-rock cues underline the score’s ultimately light-hearted nature and find a link to the orchestral pieces, emotionally uniting Metal Slug’s two musical approaches – both are equally fun, crafted with utmost attention to detail and bolster fighting spirits.
+Last but not least, these jazz-rock cues underline the score’s ultimately light-hearted nature and find a link to the orchestral pieces, emotionally uniting Metal Slug’s two musical approaches – both are equally fun, crafted with utmost attention to detail and bolstering fighting spirits.